Sheepdrove Organic Farm

 Sheepdrove Organic Farm is a farm near Lambourn, West Berkshire, England.
 The farm gained a public profile when Juliet and Peter Kindersley took the UK government to court over its handling of the 2001 outbreak of foot-and-mouth disease.
 They also campaigned for a different approach to the 2007 FMD outbreak.

 The Kindersleys established Sheepdrove Organic Farm during the late 1990s after the acquisition of land neighbouring their home at Sheepdrove Farmhouse.
 The holding was put through organic conversion under Soil Association UK certification and uses an organic rotation system with a broad range of livestock and crops and has a policy of environmental sustainability.

 Location

 The farm is situated on 900 hectares of chalk downland in an area that crosses the boundary of Oxfordshire and Berkshire, near the village of Lambourn.
 The local landscape is recognised as nationally important, being in the North Wessex Downs Area of Outstanding Natural Beauty.

 The business

 It is a diversified farm, producing crops and livestock, processing and marketing its food, and with additional enterprises.
-On the site are Sheepdrove Eco Conference Centre, facilities for on-site butchery, organic herb plots, composting yards, and rented housing.
+On the site are Sheepdrove Event Venue, facilities for on-site butchery, organic herb plots, and rented housing.

-Sheepdrove Eco Conference Centre was opened in June 2004 by Prince Charles.
+Sheepdrove Event Venue was opened in June 2004 by Prince Charles.
 It has a timber frame, cedar roof shingles, wooden panel interiors, a wall made of re-utilised chalk and panels made of recycled plastic.
 The building gained the 2005 Special Award for Sustainable Architecture from the Civic Trust Awards.
 The venue is licensed by West Berkshire for weddings.
-The centre kitchen uses fruit and vegetables from the farm's gardens and meat from the organic farm.